-Physics Laboratory Experiments, Seventh Edition by Jerry D. Wilson (Lander College) and Cecilia A. Hernández (American River College).
-This market-leading manual for the first-year physics laboratory course offers a wide range of class-tested experiments designed specifically for use in small to midsize lab programs.
-A series of integrated experiments emphasizes the use of computerized instrumentation and includes a set of "computer-assisted experiments" to allow students and instructors to gain experience with modern equipment.
-This option also enables instructors to determine the appropriate balance between traditional and computer-based experiments for their courses.
+Physics Laboratory Experiments, Eighth Edition by Jerry D. Wilson (Lander College) and Cecilia A. Hernández (American River College).
+This market-leading manual for the first-year physics laboratory course offers a wide range of class-tested experiments designed specifically for use in small to mid-size lab programs.
+A series of integrated experiments emphasizes the use of computerized instrumentation and includes a set of "computer-assisted experiments" that allow students and instructors to gain experience with modern equipment.
+It also lets instructors determine the appropriate balance of traditional versus computer-based experiments for their courses.
 By analyzing data through two different methods, students gain a greater understanding of the concepts behind the experiments.
-The Seventh Edition is updated with the latest information and techniques involving state-of-the-art equipment and a new Guided Learning feature addresses the growing interest in guided-inquiry pedagogy.
-Fourteen additional experiments are also available through custom printing.
+The Eighth Edition is updated with four new economical labs to accommodate shrinking department budgets and thirty new Pre-Lab Demonstrations, designed to capture students' interest prior to the lab and requiring only widely available materials and items.